siyuan1992/coding-challenge/README.md

 #Flink <-> #Spark
 ```

-Notice that the third tweet did not generate a new edge since there were no other hashtags besides #Apache in that tweet.
+Notice that the third tweet did not generate a new edge since there were no other hashtags besides `#Apache` in that tweet.
 Also, all tweets occured in the 60 seconds time window as compared to the latest tweet and they all are included in building the graph.

 The edge list can be visualized with the following diagrams where each node is a hashtag.
-The first tweet will generate the #Spark and #Apache nodes.
+The first tweet will generate the `#Spark` and `#Apache` nodes.

 ![spark-apache-graph](images/htag_graph_1.png)

-The second tweet contains 3 hashtags #Apache, #Hadoop, and #Storm. #Apache already exists, so only #Hadoop and #Storm are added to the graph.
+The second tweet contains 3 hashtags `#Apache`, `#Hadoop`, and `#Storm`. `#Apache` already exists, so only `#Hadoop` and `#Storm` are added to the graph.

 ![apache-hadoop-storm-graph](images/htag_graph_2.png)

 The third tweet generated no edges, so no new nodes will be added to the graph.

-The fourth tweet contains #Flink and #Spark. #Spark already exists, so only #Flink will be added.
+The fourth tweet contains `#Flink` and `#Spark`. `#Spark` already exists, so only #Flink will be added.

 ![flink-spark-graph](images/htag_graph_3.png)